Full Text of HB4729 102nd General Assembly

 Be it enacted by the People of the State of Illinois,

 (20 ILCS 2310/2310-542 new)

 Safe gun storage public awareness campaign.

-comprehensive 2-year statewide safe gun storage public
+and implement a comprehensive 2-year statewide safe gun

 (1) Sustained and focused messaging over the course of

 (2) Messages paired with information about enforcement

 (b) The campaign shall be divided into the following 3